Senior Housing Options

 The Village: A Growing Option for Aging in Place (PDF) – Fact sheet about the benefits and challenges of the village model for aging in place.
 (AARP)

-Senior Housing 101: Senior Care Types Explained – Overview of some of the different types of senior housing options available.
+Guide to Senior Housing and Care (PDF) – Overview of some of the different types of senior housing options available.
 (A Place for Mom)